A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Introduction

-To advance the further development of XRL, this survey makes a more comprehensive and specialized review of XRL concepts and algorithms.
-We first clarify the concepts of RL explainability, then we give a systematic overview of the existing evaluation metrics for XRL, encompassing both subjective and objective assessments. \qyp{We proposed a new taxonomy that categorizes current XRL works according to the central target of explanation: agent model, reward, state, and task, precisely capturing the central component in the RL paradigm.
+To advance the further development of XRL, this survey makes a more comprehensive and specialized review on XRL concepts and algorithms.
+We first clarify the concepts of RL explainability, then we give a systematic overview of the existing evaluation metrics for XRL, encompassing both subjective and objective assessments.
+We proposed a new taxonomy that categorizes current XRL works according to the central target of explanation: agent model, reward, state, and task, precisely capturing the central component in RL paradigm.
 Since making the whole RL paradigm explainable is currently difficult, all of the works turn to get partial explainability directly on components of RL paradigms.
-This taxonomy is much more specialized than the general coarse-grained \emph{intrinsic/post-hoc} or \emph{global/local} taxonomies in XAI, providing clearer distinctions among existing XRL methods and a comprehensive illustration of the RL decision-making process.
-Meanwhile, by assigning each method to a specific category aligning with its primary objective and specific implementation details, the taxonomy avoids ambiguity or confusion in the category process.} \qyp{Meanwhile, given that there is currently only a small amount of research on human-integrated XRL and its importance, we make an attempt to summarize these works and organize them into our taxonomy.} As we know, few researchers have looked into this field of integrating human knowledge into XRL.
-Our work can be summarized below: \begin{itemize} \item [·]We give a formal definition of XRL by summarizing existing literature.
-What's more, we also propose a systematic evaluation architecture of XRL from objective and subjective aspects. \item [·]To make up for the shortcomings of lacking RL-based architecture in the XRL community, we propose a new RL-based taxonomy for current XRL works.
-The taxonomy is based on the explainability of different central targets of the reinforcement learning framework: agent model, reward, state, and task.
-The taxonomy can be viewed in Figure~\ref{Fig1}. \item [·]Noticing that currently human-intergrated XRL is an emerging direction, based on our new XRL taxonomy we give a systematic review of these approaches that combines XRL frameworks with human prior knowledge to get higher performance and better explanation. \end{itemize}
+This taxonomy is much more specialized than the general coarse-grained intrinsic/post-hoc or global/local taxonomies in XAI, providing clearer distinctions among existing XRL methods and comprehensive illustration of RL decision-making process.
+Meanwhile, by assigning each method to a specific category aligning with its primary objective and specific implementation details, the taxonomy avoids ambiguity or confusion in the category process.
+Meanwhile, given that there is currently only a small amount of research on human knowledge-integrated XRL and its importance, we make an attempt on summarizing these works and organizing them into our taxonomy.
+As we know, few researchers look into this field of integrating human knowledge into XRL.
+Our work can be summarized below: \begin{itemize} \item We give a clear definition of RL explainability by summarizing existing literature on explainable RL.
+What's more, we also propose a systematic evaluation architecture of XRL from objective and subjective aspects. \item To make up for the shortcomings of lacking RL-based architecture in XRL community, we propose a new RL-based taxonomy for current XRL works.
+The taxonomy is based on the explainability of different central target of the RL framework: agent model, reward, state, and task.
+The taxonomy can be viewed in Figure~\ref{Fig1}. \item Recognizing that human knowledge-integrated XRL is an emerging research direction, we provide a systematic review of these approaches based on our new XRL taxonomy.
+This review illustrates how XRL frameworks incorporate human prior knowledge to enhance performance and improve explainability. \end{itemize}